tinkercademy-bootcamp/chat-project-Algorysh/exercise-3/README.md

 - After your experiments with Compiler Explorer, do you have any updates for your answers in exercise-2?
+  - With the help of optimization, we can safely assume that creating many functions will not have a great impact on the performance and use functions whenever possible.

 ### Bonus: Do Not Watch Now